yarko18/cocotbext-avalon/README.md

 register-style accesses, bursts, byte enables, wait-request backpressure, variable-latency reads, and optional transaction recording.

-HDL-backed simulator regression tests will be added after the initial package extraction is complete.

 ## License

 Apache-2.0.
 See `LICENSE` and `NOTICE`.